pmucha/quiz-game/README.md

 # Quiz Multiplayer - Game for Two

 Multiplayer quiz game for two players built with Deno, TypeScript, WebSockets, and Deno KV.
+You can play on [Deno Deploy](https://quiz-game.pmucha.deno.net).

 ## ✨ Features